 The transformational power of information and communication technologies (ICTs) drives digital health, much the way it does other industries such as banking and retail.
-However, it is only now that using and adopting ICTs in healthcare is gaining momentum, a change from the previous slow pace of uptake.
-Today’s burgeoning digital health technology sector is encouraging.
-Health-related data can make a powerful impact on the global health landscape by improving the safety, efficiency and quality of healthcare.
-One of the biggest innovations in this space is delivering more data to consumers through mobile, social and Web applications.
-This information can empower individuals to make more informed decisions concerning their health and behaviour.
-In addition to advantages for both practitioners and patients, digital health presents many social and economic benefits including cost savings, increasing the productivity and efficiency of populations, creating jobs, sustainability and improving the use of health resources.
+However, it is only now that using and adopting ICTs in healthcare is gaining momentum.
+Today’s burgeoning digital health technology sector is encouraging, as health-related data can make a powerful impact on the global health landscape by improving the safety, efficiency and quality of healthcare.
+One of the biggest innovations isthe ability to deliver more data to consumers through mobile, social and Web applications.
+Shared data can empower individuals to make more informed decisions concerning their health and can be a tool for increased patient engagement, thus becoming a critical area of focus and need.
+In addition to advantages for both practitioners and patients, digital health presents many social and economic benefits including cost savings, increasing the productivity and efficiency of populations, creating jobs and sustainability, and improving the use of health resources.

 However, the widespread adoption and implementation of digital health technology faces several challenges.
-First, financial issues accompany the introduction of new technology as it is a costly process requiring significant resources.
-Information about the return on investment on such activities is scarce.
-Second, policies and regulations are needed, particularly in the area of managing personal data.
-This is important for trustworthy and reliable data sharing.
+First, financial issues accompany the introduction of new technology as it is a costly process.
+Information about the return on investment of such activities is scarce.
+Second, policies and regulations are needed, particularly in the management of personal data, which is important for trustworthy and reliable data sharing.
+Progress has been made in the area of privacy and security, but the challenge now is how to use data to address the issues rather than limit action due to securityconcerns.
 Finally, while many digital health efforts already exist, there is little sharing of best practices.
-With countries at different levels of development, communicating the successes and failures of digital health initiatives is valuable to driving progress.
+With countries at different levels of development, communicating the successes and failures of digital health initiatives is valuable in driving progress.

 What the Council is doing about it